aws/mcp-proxy-for-aws/README.md

 ---

-## MCP Client Library
+## Using the MCP Proxy for AWS as a client library

-The MCP Client Library enables programmatic integration of IAM-secured MCP servers into AI agent frameworks.
+The MCP Proxy for AWS enables programmatic integration of IAM-secured MCP servers into AI agent frameworks.
 The library provides authenticated transport layers that work with popular Python AI frameworks.

 ### Integration Patterns